FardeenB2/235_RPG_Public_Project/README.md

 Makefile and gitignore.txt are provided by the CSCI 235 course of Hunter College.
 Makefile is modified to include Character.o , Barbarian.o , Mage.o , Scoundrel.o by Fardeen Bhuiyan

-Item.o main.o is removed. main.cpp is modified by Fardeen Bhuiyan.
+Item.o main.o is removed. main and main.cpp is modified by Fardeen Bhuiyan.

 This current README.md is modified by Fardeen Bhuiyan.